-3.6.2 Burbot
+3.6.5 Burbot

-Count densities for Burbot (\leq 1.0 fish/km) were low compared to count densities of most other species caught during all study years.
-Both adult and juvenile life stages of Burbot were captured and observed during the monitoring period although the majority of individuals (94%) were considered adults (\geq 250 mm TL).
-Count density estimates of Burbot were higher in 2008 and 2011 (1.0 fish/km) than in other study years and were less than 0.5 fish/km in years after 2011 (Figure 11).
-Count density of Burbot was very low in 2014 to 2017 but increased in 2017 to 2018.
+Count densities for Burbot ( $\leq$ 1.0 fish/km) were low compared to count densities of most other species caught during all study years.
+Both adult and juvenile life stages of Burbot were captured and observed during the monitoring period although the majority of individuals (94%) were considered adults ( $\geq$ 250 mm TL).
+Count density estimates of Burbot were higher in 2008 and 2011 (1.0 fish/km) than in other study years and were less than 0.5 fish/km in years after 2011 (Figure 20).
+Count density of Burbot was very low in 2014 to 2016 (<0.1 fish/km) but slightly higher in 2017 to 2018 (0.2 to 0.4 fish/km).
 Count density differed significantly by season (P = 0.005) with higher densities in the fall than in the spring.
 Burbot density was greatest near the Revelstoke Golf Course (Site 233.1-L), downstream of Big Eddy (Site 231.0-L), and near the Centennial Park Boat Launch (Site 228.5-L).
-The rate of population growth in Burbot differed significantly between flow regimes (P = 0.04), with a negative population growth rate after the flow regime change.
+The rate of population growth of Burbot was lower after the flow regime than before (effect size: -33%, CRI: -57% to 3%) but the difference was not statistically significant (P = 0.06).
 The distribution of Burbot by river kilometre was similar in all years of the study.
-Exceptions were an upstream shift in distribution in 2011 and a downstream shift in 2018 (Figure 12).
-Distribution of Burbot did not differ significantly between flow regimes (P = 0.9).
+Exceptions were an upstream shift in distribution in 2011 and a downstream shift in 2018 (Figure 21).
+Distribution of Burbot did not differ significantly between flow regimes (P > 0.9; effect size: 0%, CRI: -1% to 1%).

-Figure 11: Count density estimates (with 95% credible intervals) by year and season (left panel) and site (right panel) for Burbot in the middle Columbia River study area, 2001 to 2018.
+Figure 20: Count density estimates (with 95% credible intervals) by year and season (left panel) and site (right panel) for Burbot in the middle Columbia River study area, 2001 to 2019.
 The dotted line (left panel) represents the implementation of the minimum flow release and REV5 operations.
 The dashed line (right panel) represents the divide between Reaches 3 and 4 at the Jordan River confluence.
 Revelstoke Dam is located at RKm 238.

-Figure 12: Effect of year on the distribution (with 95% credible intervals) of Burbot densities by year in the middle Columbia River study area, 2001 to 2018.
+Figure 21: Effect of year on the distribution (with 95% credible intervals) of Burbot densities by year in the middle Columbia River study area, 2001 to 2019.
 Positive values indicate an upstream shift in distribution and negative values indicate a downstream shift.
 The dotted line represents the implementation of the minimum flow release and REV5 operations.

-3.6.3 Kokanee
+3.6.6 Kokanee